-There is widespread consensus on the mechanisms and dangers of creating interference when licensing services that employ different duplexing technologies in adjacent spectrum.
+- ➤ Clustering of like services is frequently a beneficial by-product of harmonized spectrum allocations. - > There is widespread consensus on the mechanisms and dangers of creating interference when licensing services that employ different duplexing technologies in adjacent spectrum.
 Careful attention is needed in such "boundary conditions" to avoid harmful interference.

---Some industry participants have noted that the problems associated with mixing disparate uses is illustrated in the Industry stakeholders recently demonstrated the risks associated with plans to permit TDD operations in AWS-3 spectrum, without adequate allowances to protect adjacent AWS-1 FDD operations.
+Some industry participants have noted that the problems associated with mixing disparate uses is illustrated in the plans to permit TDD operations in AWS-3 spectrum, without adequate allowances to protect adjacent AWS-1 FDD operations.